Daniel Baroni

-Daniel Soares Neves (born 3 June 1980 at Minas Gerais, Brazil), simply known as Daniel Baroni, is a Brazilian footballer with Brazilian and Spanish dual nationality.
+Daniel Soares Neves (born 3 June 1980), simply known as Daniel Baroni, is a Brazilian footballer with Brazilian and Spanish dual nationality.

 Career

 Daniel Baroni was a product of the Clube Atlético Mineiro youth academy.
 After failing to feature regularly the senior side, he had spells at several lower-league clubs in Brazil, including Valeriodoce Esporte Clube and Vila Nova Futebol Clube.
 Daniel Baroni continued to be a journeyman, playing for clubs in Vietnam, Bolivia and Greece.
 He signed for his seventeenth club in 2010, Spanish Tercera División side UE Cornellà.